-It is important to ensure that you follow the strict legislative requirements when lodging a caveat.
-Otherwise, the caveat may be ineffective in protecting your interest in land.
+It is important to ensure that you follow the strict legislative requirements when lodging a caveat over property in Western Australia.
+Otherwise, the caveat may be ineffective in protecting your interest in land and may be challenged.
+You should always take legal advice from lawyers experienced with caveats and securities generally.
+See also Caveats over Properties.

 What is a caveat?